AminaIslam1912/learnloop/README.md

 # learnloop
-this is an android application
+This is an android application.
+Our Application name is LearnLoop which is a skill learn based app